-Our experience from previous projects has demonstrated chilled flooring systems can offer on average a 5°C reduction in temperature (compared to outside temperature) even without humidity control using our cooling system.
+Our experience from previous projects has demonstrated that chilled flooring systems can offer on average a 5°C reduction in temperature (compared to outside temperature) even without humidity control using our cooling system.
 Mechanical Ventilation with Heat Recovery (MVHR) controlled environments assist in keeping steady Relative Humidity (RH) levels which in turn prevents possible condensation problems.

 Typically ground source or air source heat pumps are the perfect companion when it comes to providing chilled water for the underfloor heating circuits in the summer months.
-Modern thermostatic control systems such as Danfoss and Honeywell supply automatic switch systems that reverse solenoid operation so that floor circuit valves open (in the summer) when a cooling demand is called for or open when a heating demand is called for (in the winter).
+Modern thermostatic control systems such as Danfoss and Honeywell supply automatic switch systems that reverse solenoid operation so that floor circuit valves open when a cooling demand is called for (in the summer) or open when a heating demand is called for (in the winter).
 Compatible heat pumps should be able to send heating / cooling signals to thermostat wiring centres.

 As our manifolds are manufactured from stainless steel they are the first part of the system where condensation would form.
 Dew point sensors can be fixed to manifolds and linked to a shut off valve to protect delicate floor finishes.

 With an 18°C – 20°C flow temperature (21°C -23°C return), specific cooling capacity through a floor with a hard finish such as tile / stone is typically in the region of 30-40 W/m².

 For wet rooms such as bathrooms, it is generally recommended, for comfort reasons, not to cool the floor, but to close this circuit during cooling.
 This can be done manually at the valve or automatically via a zone valve.
 Zone valves must be able to open for cooling operation.
 Therefore, check whether the heat pump can also switch this contact.